Organizing the workspace with dock panels

 After:

-As the warning text in the modal window indicates, this is a pending change of the profile.
-The user will need to save the profile if those changes are to be persisted.
+As the warning in the modal points out, this is a pending change to the profile.
+Save the profile to keep it.

-Note that there are two close buttons: one is to remove the dock panel (located next to the title) and the other is to remove the entire stack.
-All dock panels inside this stack will be closed subsequently.
+There are two close buttons: one removes the dock panel (next to the title), and the other removes the entire stack.
+Closing a stack closes every dock panel inside it.